Zheng-Meng/Dynamical-Systems-Control-with-Machine-Learning/README.md

 <img src='figures/control_signal.png' width='800'>
 </p>

 Given this data, we can then train the machine learning controller.
 Here we employ reservoir computing (RC) as the controller.
-I already provided a detailed introduction about reservoir computing, if you are interested, you can take a look [here](https://github.com/Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization).
+For detailed information about RC, please refer to [here](https://github.com/Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization).

 Run `train_rc_lorenz.m` to train the RC.
-After training, we evaluate the performance on the validation set, that is, we predict the control signal given current and next state, following the order on the attractor:
+After training, we evaluate the performance on the validation set, that is, we predict the control signal given current and next state, following the order on the attractor (Params 1-3 corresponds to $$u_1-u_3$$, I didn’t revise the figure for this minor notation difference):

 <p align="center">
 <img src='figures/rc_train.png' width='700'>
 </p>

 The evaluation performance is great!
-But we should not celebrate too early, a great performance on evaluation does not directly mean the control will perform well on the target orbit, as that requires continuous control over time.
+But we should not celebrate too early, as a good result on the validation set does not necessarily mean the control will perform well on the target orbit, as that requires continuous control over time.
 Therefore, we need to further test the trained RC.

 Run `test_rc_lorenz.m`, and it will use the saved trained RC and test on the pre-found orbit.
 One example result is shown below: